tajulafreen/Book-Store/README.md

 ### Deployment

-You can deploy this project using github page deployment.
+You can deploy this project using GitHub page deployment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>